Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-2/README.md

 1. You can restart the server by making a non important chaneg to a .js file and hitting save.
 If you have been using nodemon, the server will restart.

-1. Update `app.s` to set doNotCrash to true.
+1. Update `app.js` to set doNotCrash to true.
 ``` let crashOptions = {doNotCrash : true}; ```